Outdoor Running vs Treadmill: Which One Is Better for You?

 Safer for beginners or those recovering from injury

-That said, treadmill running can sometimes feel repetitive and mentally less engaging.
-You’ll also use fewer stabilizer muscles, since the belt moves for you.
+That said, treadmill running can feel repetitive and mentally less stimulating.
+You also activate fewer stabilizer muscles since the belt moves underneath you.

 Key Differences at a Glance